 3 –Explore lesser known places

 What is a great, grand adventure to Greece if you don’t visit lesser known places which are ‘off the beaten track?’
 Some of the country’s greatest gems are hidden from tourists and as a result have remained unspoiled through generations.
-For example, if you are planning to visit Crete, the largest island in Greece, these are the three hidden places you need to see.
+For example, if you are planning to visit Crete, you can visit Rental Center Crete – Car Hire.
+Then visit the largest island in Greece, these are the three hidden places you need to see.

 1 -Loutro, Chania: a peaceful, hidden seaside village located around 43 miles south of Chania.
 It is only accessible by boat or ferry and the bay at its entrance forms a natural harbour.